-The following definitions are from the 2016 NFP and are designed to provide clarity for applicants addressing the competitive preference priorities.
+The following definitions are from the 2016 NFP to provide clarity for applicants addressing the competitive preference priorities.

-Community college means an institution that meets the definition in Start Printed Page 68913section 312(f) of the Higher Education Act of 1965, as amended (HEA) (20 U.S.C.
+Community college means an institution that meets the definition in section 312(f) of the Higher Education Act of 1965, as amended (HEA) (20 U.S.C.
 1058(f)); or an institution of higher education (IHE) (as defined in section 101 of the HEA (20 U.S.C.
 1001)) that awards degrees and certificates, more than 50 percent of which are not bachelor's degrees (or an equivalent).

 Minority-serving institution (MSI) means an institution that is eligible to receive assistance under sections 316 through 320 of part A of title III, under part B of title III, or under title V of the HEA.